Stochastic Calculus with respect to Gaussian Processes: Stochastic integral with respect to Gaussian process

 An easy way to see if Assumption \Aa holds is to check if the sufficient condition provided in the following proposition, and that will be used a lot in the sequel, holds.

 \begin{prop} A sufficient condition for Assumption \Aa to be verified is that: \end{prop}

 \begin{pr}

 Indeed, these two conditions obviously entail that Assumptions \Aai to \Aaiii hold.
 Moreover, these two conditions also entail Equality $(E_{c,d})$, for every $[c,d] \text{ in } \rR_{D}$. $\rR$ being a closed interval of $\R$, and in view of $(ii)$ of Assumption \Da, there can be $0$,$1$ or $2$ points, at the maximum, that belong to $\rR$ but not to $\rR_{D}$.
 Let us treat this latter case only and denote $a$ and $b$ these two points.
-The continuity of $g$ at points $a$ and $b$, from one hand, and the Lebesgue dominated convergence theorem, from the other hand, give us the equality $(E_{a,b})$. \end{pr}
+The continuity of $g$ at points $a$ and $b$, from one hand, and the Lebesgue dominated convergence theorem, from the other hand, give us the equality $(E_{a,b})$. \end{pr} As previously, and for the sake of notational simplicity we will write \Dai (\textit{resp.} \Daii ) when one wants to refer to (i) or to (ii) of Assumption \Dap.
+Assumption \Aaiip, Proposition \ref{laiusdhv} and Theorem \ref{lmsdlmsddmlslmsdlmsdl} lead to the following definition of Gaussian white noise. \begin{theodef}[{\bfseries Gaussian White Noise}] Define for every $t$ in $\rR_{D}$,